khzg/chromeChatGPT/README.md

 This extension provides easy access to a variety of AI chatbots and learning prompts, including support for:

-OpenAI ChatGPT

-Google Gemini

-Other popular chatbots
+OpenAI ChatGPT, Google Gemini, Other popular chatbots and Free prompts.

-and

-Free prompts

 Boost your productivity with:

-Faster access to AI chat

-and learning a variety of prompts
+Faster access to AI chat and learning a variety of prompts

 IF IT WORKS FOR YOU, GIVE IT 5 STARS.